rf20008/TheDiscordMathBotRepo/TERMS_AND_CONDITIONS.md

 </ul> People with the authority to delete problems reserve the right to use their own discretion on whether to delete a problem or not.
 (This covers edge cases!)
 I also do not have control over guild administrators (as they are not me).
 They can enforce their own rules on which problems are acceptable.

+### 2.1: A section about doxxing
+A general rule: You must not doxx anyone, including yourself, at any time!
+The **only** exception is when you achieve explicit written fully informed voluntary consent from the person you want to doxx.
+I advise the following: You should not even ask for consent to doxx someone, because it's extremely embarrassing and highly unethical.
+Also, when you ask for their consent, you must provide warnings such as the following:
+# 2.1.1: Warnings about doxxing you should provide
+* Beware: Doxxing is irreversible.
+It's very, very, very, very challenging to remove things from the Internet, and people might take screenshots, and do things.
+Deleting this might not be enough!
+YOUR DATA MIGHT STILL BE OUT THERE!!!!
+* Beware: When you are doxxed, your information is out there!
+People can do malicious things with it!
+They could go up to your house, they could spam your email, harrass you, impersonate you, or do similar evil things to you.
+(In no way am I condoning those activities.)
+* Beware: Depending on how you got the information, doxxing might be illegal!
+(Source: https://www.avg.com/en/signal/what-is-doxxing)
+* Beware: Doxxing can have a larger impact on the person who got doxxed's friends, family, and other close relationships.
+* Beware: Even if you obtain their consent before doxxing, you may still be punished.
+# 2.1.2: "I got doxxed!
+What can I do"?
+If you get doxxed, but not through my bot, then I can't help you.
+It is your responsibility to handle being doxxed (telling law enforcement authorities, blocking the person who doxxed you, reporting them, etc).
+If, however, it is through my bot, you should still pursue those activities (telling law enforcement, gathering evidence, blocking the person who doxxed you, reporting them, and things like that).
+Also, you should contact me ASAP.
+Be warned: I am still a high school student as of June 8, 2024.
+I do not know internet law.
+I might not see your message or respond to it, or be aware of it.
+I might not be able to help you.
+I might not be willing to help you (it's not that I have bad morals, but I might have homework to do, or other things.)

+Upon discovery, if you doxx someone, you will probably be immediately denylisted.
+Also, there are harsher consequences, including legal consequences, that you may be subject to.
+Also, you will probably be reported to Discord.
+I will not write more about this, because I am not a lawyer, and I do not know internet law.
 ## 3: Disclaimers (because they don't belong in the Privacy Policy)

 ### 3.1: NOT-A-LAWYER-DISCLAIMER